wikid24/ffxiv_mmd_tools_helper/README.md

 ![image](https://user-images.githubusercontent.com/19479648/225436534-171ea31a-a913-41ea-96ce-fd56559678c3.png)

-Setting this particular slider to 1 (shp_kat) fixed my issue.
+In this example, setting this particular slider to 1 (shp_kat) fixed my issue.

 Please note you may have MULTIPLE sliders under this section that need to be set to 1.